-According to The Ortho FactBook, many orthopedic procedures are currently not profitable for hospitals and surgery centers, such as the Total Hip Replacement, which "cost" hospitals on average \$3,214 per procedure.
-This means hospitals and surgery centers are reimbursed \$3,214 less than the cost associated with a total hip replacement.
+According to The Ortho FactBook, many orthopedic procedures are currently not profitable for hospitals and surgery centers, such as the Total Hip Replacement, for which hospitals and surgery centers are reimbursed \$3,214 less than their costs.

-We intend to retain a proven industry reimbursement consultant to aid in the reimbursement planning for our products.
+We are currently working with industry reimbursement consultants to aid in the reimbursement planning for our products.
 However, at this time there can be no assurance that reimbursement policies will provide an acceptable return on our products.